schwallergroup/saturn/experimental_reproduction/reaction_conditions_synthesizability/README.md

 NameRxn (Proprietary Reaction Labeling Tool from NextMove Software)
 -------------------------------------------------------------------
-**NOTE**: This installation is optional - `NameRxn` is a proprietary tool requiring a license.
+**NOTE**: This installation is mandatory for reproducing the original experiments (QUARC was built using `NameRxn`) - `NameRxn` is a proprietary tool requiring a license.
 Both `HazELNut` and `NameRxn` are required and can be downloaded from this link: https://www.nextmovesoftware.com/downloads/hazelnut/releases/.
 The exact version can be chosen (or download the latest).
 After downloading, extract and verify the tool works by running the following command (in the directory the tools were downloaded):

 `./HazELNut/namerxn`